Latvia

 Key requirements

-We model income as a USD planning anchor for the “2.5× average gross salary” rule.
-Your consulate may apply the exact published euro threshold from the month you file.
+We model income as a USD planning figure for the 2.5× average gross salary rule.
+Your consulate may use the exact euro threshold from the month you file.

 • SavingsNot modeled as required